Geriatric Psychiatry Specialty Clinic

 This rotation is a 12 month longitudinal clinical experience focusing on for the care of older patients suffering from cognitive and neuropsychiatric illnesses.
 Geriatric psychiatry fellows work under the direct supervision of Geriatric Psychiatry faculty.
 The clinic serves as a training site for medical students from the Yale University School of Medicine, PharmD students from the University of Connecticut, PGY2 Yale residents and Geriatric Medicine fellows.
 Fellows play an active role in the education of trainees from these diverse disciplines.
 Case based teaching includes interdisciplinary perspectives and review of pertinent evidence based literature.

 The Yale-Alzheimer's Disease Research Unit (ADRU)

 Fellows join an interdisciplinary clinical and research team that provides clinical care, caregiver support, and conducts research trials.
 Fellows learn state-of-the-art methods for assessment of dementia, are exposed to the latest developments in neuroimaging and treatment for Alzheimer's disease, and have the opportunity to learn about current theories of the pathophysiology of dementia and the rationale for investigational therapies.

 Nursing Home Consultation

-This rotation is designed to provide in depth training for the indications and application of ECT.
+This rotation provides in depth training for the indications and application of ECT, rTMS and ketamine treatment.

 Neurology Movement Disorders Clinic